artisynth/artisynth_core/CODE_OF_CONDUCT.md

 ## Pledge

-Contributors and maintainers of this project pledge to make project and community participation a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+Contributors and maintainers of the ArtiSynth project pledge to make project and community participation a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Standards